overlay-market/OIPs/notes/note-2.md

 with y-axis in millions of dollars.

-Using this setup of a 1 hour TWAP with max leverage of 5x results in a minimum cost of attack on a $20M spot liquidity pool of approximately $118.56M (\\( \epsilon\_{\mathrm{min}} = 34.1436 \\)).
+Using this setup of a 1 hour TWAP with max leverage of 5x results in a minimum cost of attack on a $20M spot liquidity pool of approximately $118.56M at \\( \epsilon\_{\mathrm{min}} = 34.1436 \\).
 The corresponding OVL collateral required to execute such an attack would be about $69.282M.
 These amounts scale linearly with liquidity in the spot pool.

 This further emphasizes the need for caps on open interest on an Overlay TWAP market having a relatively illiquid spot pool (i.e. \\( < $100\mathrm{M} \\)).
 Governance can set the caps such that it is not even possible to enter a trade with \\( N\|_{B} \\) amount of OVL.